6 essential personal training forms for your fitness business

 6. Online forms

-For example, if you’re holding an online class over Zoom or Teams, you’ll still need to ensure that the client has checked their training area for hazards.
+For example, if you’re holding an online class over Zoom or Microsoft Teams, you’ll still need to ensure that the client has checked their training area for hazards.

 Various third-party web form providers can integrate with your website, class sign-up process, or online training session provider.
-Alternatively, your forms can be sent out, completed, and returned before your first training session.

 Specialist personal trainer insurance through Insure4Sport